 Weiss Ratings is the source for accurate, unbiased ratings that you can rely on to make sound, informed financial decisions.
-Weiss directs consumers and business professionals alike toward safe banking and insurance options while avoiding unnecessary risks that could lead to financial losses.
+Weiss directs consumers and business professionals alike toward safe banking, insurance and investment options with an eye to avoiding unnecessary risks that could lead to financial losses.

 Weiss does not accept compensation from the companies it rates for issuing the rating.
 Nor does it give the companies an opportunity to preview the ratings or suppress their publication for any reason.
 Weiss is totally independent and unbiased because its loyalty is to you — the customer.

-Every quarter, Weiss evaluates the safety and financial strength of more than 11,000 institutions, including life and annuity insurers, health insurers, property and casualty insurers, banks, and savings and loans.
+Every quarter, Weiss evaluates the safety and financial strength of more than 17,000 institutions, including life and annuity insurers, health insurers, property and casualty insurers, credit unions, banks, and savings and loans.
+Find out more about what Weiss Financial Strength Ratings mean.

 Weiss encourages you to use its ratings and analyses to avoid the potential dangers of the weakest companies and to find those that you can trust — now and well into the future.

-Weiss Ratings’ mission is to empower consumers, professionals and institutions with high-quality advisory information for selecting or monitoring a financial services company.
+Weiss Ratings’ mission is to empower consumers, professionals and institutions with high-quality advisory information for monitoring the financial strength or investment potential of a company.

 In doing so, Weiss will adhere to the highest ethical standards by maintaining its independent, unbiased outlook and approach to advising customers.